quantive-signal/junior-fullstack-engineer-assignment/README.md

 ### Delivery Instructions
 ---
 Follow the below instructions for your submission :

+**Don't create a fork, send us the link to your repository and make sure to make it private.**

 - Please send your submission to this form: [link](https://airtable.com/shrqTib6f8G15e0UE)
 - Reply to the email with the assignment/link/attachments/ submission.
 - Create a private repository on Github and add the following accounts as collaborators :